In September 2019, the IFPA began a research project to understand service-user experiences of accessing our abortion service.

 The IFPA will publish a report of the study and findings may also be published in scientific journals.
 You can find links to these publications at the bottom of this page.

-Alison will also write up the results as part of her degree for a PhD dissertation for submission to the School of Social Work and Social Policy, Trinity College Dublin.
+Alison will also write up the results as part of her degree with the School of Social Work and Social Policy, Trinity College Dublin.

 In all publications, the anonymity and confidentiality of research participants will be fully protected.

 The research is being undertaken by Alison Spillane, the IFPA’s Senior Policy and Research Officer.
 She has been awarded funding by the Irish Research Council to carry out the research as an employment-based PhD.